chuckremes/proto-rina/journal.md

 I spent a lot of time on those emails.
 I have limited time to think through _and code_ my ideas, so it's time to prioritize that aspect again.

 But tomorrow.
 Too tired today.

+# 20190430
+#### Process as an OS
+Last week there was a flurry of emails to the ML.
+I proposed my structure of embedding a DIF inside each AP and letting the threads use it for intra-process communication.
+Lots of pushback from Day.
+But!
+We ultimately came to an understanding and it turns out our disagreement was rooted in _definitions_.

+When I described the AP as DIF + threads model, he vehemently disagreed.
+After some back and forth it became clear to me that he and I defined "process" differently.
+While I was taking the modern day UNIX process view, Day was arguing from some never-seen-in-the-wild perfect model where the "process" was like an operating system unto itself and its threads were APs!
+That's right, in this situation the threads were APs and the process was something else (still not sure on its name).

+So, we were actually in agreement but we had different definitions for these common elements.

+I will be pushing forward on embedding a DIF-per-UNIX-process.
+This time I will define each AP as a thread.

+# 20190501
+#### Restart Coding
+Less blather, more coding.

+#### Recap
+I have written a small `Registry` function.
+As threads/APs launch, they can notify the Registration mechanism of their service name.
+Something tells me they should also register other details.
+Perhaps a default QoS?
+I'd imagine we would want inter-AP comms within a process to use the highest level of delivery and side-step any marshal/unmarshal policy; just pass references.
+However, the QoS could also specify "best effort" wherein messages are dropped if the "remote end" reads too slowly.

+With Registration semi-functional, what's next?
+Remember that APs don't need to enroll in the local DIF, they just use it.
+Therefore, next step is to have the "server" AP make a call to setup a service flow to handle incoming connections.

+After that, have the "client" AP try to establish a flow with the service name "incoming" flow.
+Presumably that will entail some minor enrollment procedure (probably just a no op for now) but the allocate request reply should point the requestor to a new address.
+That is, do not return the address of the "incoming" flow... hmmm, this just tripped a thought.

+As far as the client side is concerned, it doesn't need to know the "service incoming" name though it could.
+It just needs to ask for a flow to that service and the DIF should pass the allocate request to it.
+This specific server AE then can create a new AE to manage the new flow.
+Put another way, the server AE has a flow established with the DIF for incoming allocate requests.

+I've come full circle.
+This is what I said to do in the second paragraph above.
+The main takeaway is that the permanent AE listening for allocate requests never returns its address in the reply.
+It undertakes to create a new AE and its address should be returned.
+How does this new AE get an address assigned?
+Not sure, but clearly that address assignment happens from the DIF.
+Need to look at the M_CONNECT stuff and see how that narrative describes the procedure.

+1. Verify APs are registering a name
+2. Server AP to setup a listening flow
+3. Client AP to send a allocate request
+4. Server AP to create new AE for incoming request, get an address assigned
+5. Server AP to send allocate request reply with address embedded
+6. Client AP to receive allocate request reply
+7. ...

+# 20190502
+#### Recap Continued
+On further reflection, I'm kind of disappointed that we are ending up with the `listen` and `accept` style calls for RINA just like for BSD sockets.
+I had hoped for something new and interesting.
+Perhaps it's a failure of my imagination.

+This issue of listening for connections and somehow getting a new address assigned had me perplexed.
+Here's how I think it will work in practice.
+This is an implementation detail not covered by the book or ref model.

+A "server" will open a flow _with the DIF_ probably connecting to a "well known port" like "DIF-listener service."
+This service will be contacted when _allocate requests_ come through to match up the request with the appropriate service.
+When a match is found, a message will be sent on that "listen flow" to the AP.
+The AP will get this message and use its contents to create a new flow with the requestor.
+This is how the address is assigned by the DIF!
+Shoot, ran out of time... will continue this thought tonight.

+Reread D-Base-2011-015.pdf to get some idea of the submit/deliver process.
+I think what will happen here is that the "listen flow" will deliver the AllocateRequest.deliver to the AE.
+If the AE accepts this request, the AE will invoke AllocateResponse (this is effectively the BSD `accept` calls).
+This will setup the flow binding from the perspective of the destination application.
+Presumably the DIF will fill in the destination address details in that response PDU and send it back.

+The Response PDU makes its way back to the requestor, and the state machine advances as described in the documentation.

+The key difference here is that we have this permanent flow configured between the DIF and the AE to listen for incoming AllocateRequest PDUs.
+They are delivered to the destination AE.
+The destination AE may refuse in which case the response with a correct error code will propogate back to the source via the half-configured FAI.
+If the AE accepts the request, the AE sets up the final FAI endpoint via the call to AllocateResponse.

+I hope that makes sense ^^.

+Will try and lay down some of this code tomorrow morning.